musically-ut/musically-ut.github.io/_posts/2015-10-03-dollar-family.md

 They have demonstrations to go with their recognizers, but:

-  - the Javascript implementation they provided is a single JS file which pollutes the global namespace and cannot be used together with other recognizers they provide (e.g you cannot $1 and $P recognizers because the definition of `Point` class is different in both).
+  - the JavaScript implementation they provided is a single JS file which pollutes the global namespace and cannot be used together with other recognizers they provide (e.g you cannot $1 and $P recognizers because the definition of `Point` class is different in both).
   - the demos do not work on touch devices D: